Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Authenticate national clouds

 National clouds are physically isolated instances of Azure.
 These regions of Azure are designed to make sure that data residency, sovereignty, and compliance requirements are honored within geographical boundaries.
-Including the global cloud, Azure Active Directory (Azure AD) is deployed in the following national clouds:
+Including the global cloud, Microsoft Entra ID is deployed in the following national clouds:

 - Azure Government
 - Azure Germany